DoctorEww/software-assurance/Design.md

   - *Threat ID: 31*
     - Threat Name: Data Flow User Data Is Potentially Interrupted
     - Justification: An operating System error event is created.
 Application can function without the file system.
-    - Existing Mitigations:
+    - Existing Mitigations: Application recreates files that are missing
-    - Notable Gap:
+    - Notable Gap: *BitWarden needs the file system to function*

   - *Threat ID: 32*
     - Threat Name: Data Store Inaccessible
     - Justification: Application can function without the explicit use of the file system
-    - Existing Mitigations:
+    - Existing Mitigations: Application recreates files that are missing
-    - Notable Gap:
+    - Notable Gap: *BitWarden needs the file system to function*

   - *Threat ID: 34* - Adam
     - Threat Name: Spoofing the 1.0 Bitwarden Desktop Application Process